-As of the 8th of the month, with the release of the Australian Rankings, an athlete will be allocated a Protected Australian Ranking for a duration of two (2) calendar months.
+As of the fortnighlty Friday release of the Australian Rankings, an athlete will be allocated a Protected Australian Ranking for a duration of two (2) calendar months.

 iv.
 Entering Tournaments

 An athlete must enter any tournament he/she wishes to play with their Protected Australian Ranking online at http://tournaments.tennis.com.au.
 They must also indicate in the comments section that they are playing under a Protected Australian Ranking.